herr-felix/hookah/README.md

 A simple build automation system

-It runs on port 8080. (should become a parameter in the future)
+It runs on port 8080. (should become configurable in the future)

 ## How it works

 Start the buildspace _docker container_ from the `felixfx/buildspace:alpine` image.
-The buildspace should become a dynamic in the future.
+The buildspace should become configurable in the future.

 - Run the `pullHandler` script with the `pullParams` as arguments
 - Moves into the repo.
 Then moves into a `buildPath`.
 - Run the `hookah` command of the project's **makefile** (make hookah)
-- Run the `pushHander` script with the `pushParams` as arguments
+- Run the `pushHandler` script with the `pushParams` as arguments

 All the logs are saved in the build history of each project.